Greer Garson: Early life

 Greer Garson was born on 29 September 1904 in Manor Park, East Ham (then in Essex, now part of Greater London), the only child of Nancy Sophia "Nina" (née Greer; 1880–1958) and George Garson (1865–1906), a commercial clerk in a London importing business.
-Her father was born in London to Scottish parents, and her mother was born at Drumalore (usually spelled as Drumalure or Drumaloor), a townland near Belturbet in County Cavan, Ireland.
+Her father was born in London to Scottish parents, and her mother was born at Drumalore (usually spelled as "Drumalure" or "Drumaloor"), a townland near Belturbet in County Cavan, Ireland.
 The name Greer is a contraction of MacGregor, another family name.

-Her maternal grandfather David Greer (c.
-1848-1913 from Kilrea, County Londonderry), was an RIC sergeant stationed in Castlewellan, County Down.
-In the 1870s or 1880s he became a land steward to the wealthy Annesley family, who built the town of Castlewellan.
-While there, he lived in a large detached house called "Clairemount", which was built on the lower part of what was known as Pig Street, or locally known as the Back Way, near Shilliday's builder's yard.
-It was often erroneously reported Greer Garson was born there (The Macmillan International Film Encyclopedia gives her place of birth as County Down, and year of birth as 1908).
+Her maternal grandfather, David Greer (c.
+1848–1913; from Kilrea, County Londonderry), was an RIC sergeant later stationed in Castlewellan, County Down.
+In the 1870s or 1880s, he became a land steward to the wealthy Annesley family, who built the town of Castlewellan.
+While there, he lived in a large detached house named Clairemount, which was built on the lower part of what was known as Pig Street, locally known as the Back Way, near Shilliday's builder's yard.
+It was erroneously reported Greer Garson was born there (The Macmillan International Film Encyclopedia gives her place of birth as County Down, and her year of birth as 1908).

 Garson read French and 18th-century literature at King's College London and did her postgraduate studies at the University of Grenoble.
 While aspiring to be an actress, she was appointed head of the research library of LINTAS in the marketing department of Lever Brothers.
-Her co-worker there, George Sanders, wrote in his autobiography that it was Garson who suggested he take up a career in acting.
+Her co-worker there, George Sanders, wrote in his autobiography that it was Garson who suggested he start a career in acting.